 Collect all the essential materials you need before start cleaning tomato seeds.
-Usually, you need a knife, small jars or cups or pots, marking pen, paper towels or coffee filter, paper plates, teaspoons, hand gloves or hand sanitizer, zip-lock plastic bags or airtight pots.
+Usually, you need a knife, small jars or cups or pots, a marking pen, paper towels or coffee filters, paper plates, teaspoons, hand gloves or hand sanitizer, zip-lock plastic bags, or airtight pots.

 Step 2– Pick the Tomato

-Take some diseases free, fully ripen, clean and spotless tomatoes.
+Take some diseases free, fully ripened, clean, and spotless tomatoes.
 You can even take a bite to confirm the flavor of the fruits you select for collecting seeds.